South Dakota report: Noem’s daughter got special treatment

 Amid scrutiny of her licensure, Peters has surrendered her license and quit her appraisal work.
 Last year, she wrote in a letter to Hultman that she was angry that her professional reputation was damaged.

-The five-page report doesn’t say whether Noem’s actions were appropriate, but government ethics experts have said Noem inappropriately interfered to help her daughter.
-A Republican-sponsored state House resolution to scold Noem was rejected earlier this year by most GOP members.
+The five-page report doesn’t say whether Noem’s actions were appropriate, and Noem claimed that lawmakers found no wrongdoing.
+However, government ethics experts have said Noem inappropriately interfered to help her daughter.
+Also, three of the five House members on the Government Operations and Audit Committee earlier this year voted in favor of a failed House resolution that sought to label her actions “unacceptable.”
+One Republican on the committee, Rep. Sue Peterson, was excused from the House vote and another voted against it.

+The governor also argued anew that she was trying to “fix the broken appraiser program in South Dakota,” claiming a decade of action as a congresswoman and governor.
+During her eight years in Congress, Noem twice joined over 100 other Republicans in signing on to bills that would have, among other financial reforms, adjusted federal appraiser regulations.

-However, a separate government body, the Government Accountability Board, is considering whether to investigate Noem’s actions.
+While lawmakers have no plans to pursue their probe further, the state’s Government Accountability Board is considering whether to investigate Noem’s actions.

 By STEPHEN GROVES